Aherpratik/ContextLens-llm/README.md

 GROQ_API_KEY=api_key_you_created
 GROQ_MODEL=llama-3.1-8b-instant

-- You can use .env.example as a reference.
+- You can use config.env_example as a reference.